 In Our Defense, You Left Us Unsupervised

-Due to the memory issues the disorder gave us, knowing when we got a computer in our childhood is difficult to pinpoint.
-We never had dinosaur computers, but I do remember Windows XP being the standard in elementary school and potentially being one of the first operating systems we used at home.
-We grew up with technology, but society wasn't as dependent on it as it is now.
+Due to the memory issues caused by our disorder, pinpointing exactly when we got our first computer as a child is difficult.
+We never had true dinosaur-era machines, but I remember Windows XP being the standard in elementary school and likely one of the first operating systems we used at home.
+We grew up alongside technology, but society wasn't as dependent on it as it is now.

-With most things, you don't really notice the slow shift in things around you.
-You just become adjusted to it, especially if you've grown up with it like Gen Z has.
-Portable tech got skinnier, some things in the classroom were phased out, the family computer became multiple per household (if you could afford it), ads and sponsorships started popping up on videos, kids were either slowly shoved off platforms or lured in to garner money.
-The transition was subtle; and now we have the internet today.
+Like with most things, the slow shift in the internet's landscape wasn't obvious at first.
+You just adjust over time, especially if you've grown up alongside it like Gen Z has.
+Portable tech got sleeker.
+Classroom tools changed.
+The family computer turned into multiple personal devices per household -- if you could afford it.
+Ads and sponsorships crept into videos.
+Kids were either slowly pushed off platforms or exploited for profit.
+This transition was subtle, and now we have the internet as it exists today.

 It's 50/50.